Strategic Objective Highlights

 - The Clinical Research, Implementation Science, and Evidence-based Practice (CRISP) committee developed a five-article forum for the 2019 launch of Perspectives as a scholarly review journal on "New Approaches to Advancing the Translation of Research into Practice in Real World Settings."

-- The CRISP committee also developed a new program that launched in 2019 to advance the conduct of Dissemination and Implementation Science in CSD – the Dissemination and Implementation Travel Award (DISTAnce).
-This mentoring program supports scientists to incorporate implementation science into their next federal research grant proposal and also provides funds to support the awardee’s and mentor’s joint attendance at the AcademyHealth Conference on the Science of Dissemination and Implementation in Health.
+- Dissemination and Implementation Travel Award (DISTAnce)* is a new program launched in 2019 to advance the conduct of dissemination and implementation science in CSD.
+This mentoring program supports scientists to work with their mentors on incorporating implementation science into their next federal research grant proposal.
+The travel award provides funds to support the awardee and mentor to attend the annual AcademyHealth Conference on the Science of Dissemination and Implementation in Health in December.

 Strategic Objective #4: Enhance service delivery across the